 Gmail serves as the default handler for mailto: links.
 When you open Gmail in Google Chrome browser on a Windows PC, it displays a Protocol handler icon in the omnibox at the top of the page that seeks your permission to Allow Gmail open all email links or This page wants to install a service handler.
-This is to help set Gmail as default email program in web browser to open all email links.
+This is to help set Gmail as the default email program in the web browser to open all email links.

 Enable or disable Site Handler requests in Chrome